Meghan Markle's Uncle, 'Bishop Dismas F. Markle,' Sports Golden Religious Regalia In Newly Uncovered Photo

-A new photo of Frederick Markle, uncle to Duchess of Sussex Meghan Markle, has emerged in the British press showing the secretive, little-discussed brother of the Duchess’s father decked out in head-to-toe, golden religious regalia — from his days as a “bishop” in an obscure religious sect known as the Eastern Orthodox Church of America.
+A new photo of Frederick Markle, uncle to Duchess of Sussex Meghan Markle, has emerged in the British press showing the secretive, little-discussed brother of the duchess’s father decked out in head-to-toe, golden religious regalia — from his days as a “bishop” in an obscure religious sect known as the Eastern Orthodox Church of America.
 The photo appeared in Britain’s Daily Mail tabloid on Thursday.

 Frederick Markle prefers to be known as “Bishop Dismas F. Markle,” according to another British tabloid, The Sun.